pegasystems/pega-helm-charts/docs/upgrading-pega-deployment-zero-downtime.md

 - Data schema – your existing data schema.
 This will be your data schema after the zero-downtime upgrade.
 - Rules schema – your existing rules schema.
 This schema is upgraded during the zero-downtime upgrade.
-- A temporary data schema (Dtmp) – a schema you create on the same database to host some required data-specific tables.
-You discard this schema after the upgrade.
+- A temporary data schema (Dtmp) – a schema the process creates on the same database to host some required data-specific tables.
+You specify the name before the upgrade process and you must discard this schema after the upgrade.
-- New rules schema (Rn) – a rules schema you create on the same database for staging the rules during the upgrade.
+- New rules schema (Rn) – a rules schema the process creates on the same database for staging the rules during the upgrade.
 This schema will become the rules schema after the upgrade.

 Before beginning your upgrade, you must create empty schemas - the new rules schema and new temporary data schema  - in your existing database as shown in the image below.